cds-snc/CanadaPubSecALZ/docs/onboarding/azure-devops-pipelines.md

 > * [Hub Networking with Fortigate Firewall (NVA)](../../docs/archetypes/hubnetwork-nva-fortigate.md)

 1. Create directory `./config/networking`.
-1. Create subdirectory based on the syntax: `<devops-org-name>-<branch-name>` (i.e. `CanadaESLZ-main` to create path `./config/networking/CanadaESLZ-main/`).
+1. Create subdirectory based on the syntax: `<devops-org-name>-<branch-name>` (i.e. `CanadaPubSecALZ-main` to create path `./config/networking/CanadaPubSecALZ-main/`).
 1. When using Hub Networking with Azure Firewall

-    1. Create subdirectory: `hub-azfw-policy` (i.e. `./config/networking/CanadaESLZ-main/hub-azfw-policy`)
+    1. Create subdirectory: `hub-azfw-policy` (i.e. `./config/networking/CanadaPubSecALZ-main/hub-azfw-policy`)
-    1. Create JSON parameters file with name `azure-firewall-policy.parameters.json` (any name can be used) in the directory (i.e. `./config/networking/CanadaESLZ-main/hub-azfw-policy/azure-firewall-policy.parameters.json`).
+    1. Create JSON parameters file with name `azure-firewall-policy.parameters.json` (any name can be used) in the directory (i.e. `./config/networking/CanadaPubSecALZ-main/hub-azfw-policy/azure-firewall-policy.parameters.json`).
     1. Define deployment parameters based on example below.

         * Set the values for the Azure tags that would be applied to the logging resources.